Chiropractic Techniques Offered

 Active Release Technique (ART)

-ART® focuses on muscular and soft-tissue problems and based on research indicating that as result of both acute and repetitive injuries, adhesions may develop within muscles and between nerves, blood vessels and connective tissue.
+ART® focuses on muscular and soft-tissue problems.
+It is based on research indicating that adhesions may develop within muscles and between nerves, blood vessels and connective tissue as a result of both acute and repetitive injuries.
 The adhesions may affect the function of muscles and change the joint motion, resulting in altered biomechanics and a variety of peripheral nerve entrapment.

 Advanced Activator Methods Technique